 - Indexing multiple, disparate document repositories, which are heterogeneous in nature, contain a variety of file formats and are often topologically distributed around the corporate network

 - Serving a range of user needs, from deep, specific research, to simple fact-checking and document retrieval

 - Supporting business-critical processes through customized search capabilities

 - Fully respecting all document-level security restraints imposed by the various document repositories involved

 - Providing a universal user interface for search results presentation

 - Integration with Natural Language Processing, Knowledge Graphs, and Machine Learning for improved search relevancy and personalization

-This corporate goal of implementing a search system that meets these requirements is often referred to as a quest for a "360-degree view" of the enterprise.
+This goal of implementing an enterprise search system that meets these requirements is often referred to as a quest for a "360-degree view" of the enterprise.